plone/training/views_3.rst

 * ``portal_type = "talk"``
 * ``path = "/".join(self.context.getPhysicalPath())``

 We get the path of the current context to query only for objects in the current path.
 Otherwise we'd get all talks in the whole site.
-If we moved some talks to a different part of the site (e.g. a sub-conference for universities with a special talk-list) we might not want so see them in our listing.
+If we moved some talks to a different part of the site (e.g. a sub-conference for universities with a special talk list) we might not want so see them in our listing.

 We iterate over the list of results that the catalog returns us.